POSTCARDS & PROSECCO

 The legacy of Sant’Anna is shrouded in generosity, compassion, and commitment to the educational needs of a community.
 The expansive property originated in the 1800s as a private residence.
 At the owner’s request upon his death, the estate was bequeathed to the Roman Catholic Church.
 In response for such generosity, the Church sent the Sisters of Charity of the Immaculate Conception of Ivrea to care for the educational needs of the Sorrento community.

 For more than 150 years, the Sisters of Charity served the diverse educational needs of the Sorrento community; establishing an orphanage, teaching nursery school through high school, and educating teachers.
 The school closed its doors in 1994.
-A few years later, with permission from the Vatican, Cristiana Pannico, founder and owner of today’s Sant’Anna Institute moved into the historical building, bringing new life, leadership, and learning yet again into the property.
+A few years later, with permission from the Vatican, Cristiana Pannico, founder and President of today’s Sant’Anna Institute moved into the historical building, bringing new life, leadership, and learning yet again into the property.
 This time, with Pannico’s vision, expanding the legacy of learning to include international students.

 Today, towering over a majestic cliff, high above Sorrento’s Marina Grande, the impressive five-story building includes classrooms, offices, and two floors of newly renovated student residences.
 The rooms overlooking the sapphire blue waters of the Mediterranean Sea and pastel colored fishing village of Marina Grande are again bustling with activity.